fbpx

 Secrets of Scoring

 How would you have tackled it?
-Here are six tips to keep as reference for future PSLE composition questions.
+Here are six tips to keep as a reference for future PSLE composition questions.

 1. Select the number of pictures you will use